Health Hints for Travelers

 are advised to use the proper drug treatment.

 Malaria chemoprophylaxis is the use of drugs to prevent getting the disease.
-Treatment begins 2 to 14 days before travel and should extends until 1 to 4 weeks after leaving depending on the drug being used.
+Treatment begins 2 to 14 days before travel and extends for 1 to 4 weeks after 1 to 4 weeks after leaving depending on the drug being used.
 You must keep taking the medicine after you leave the area to prevent infection in the liver.
 Your doctor or nurse will discuss this with you and help you decide what would work best for you based on your travel plans and health history.
 You can get malaria even if you are taking these medicines.
 If any illness with fever occurs, you need to get help right away.
-Mefloquine (Larium®), doxycycline, or atovaquone/proguanil (Malarone®) is used in places where chloroquine isn’t effective.
+Mefloquine (Larium®), doxycycline, and atovaquone/proguanil (Malarone®) are used in places where chloroquine isn’t effective.

 After you leave the area and finish your medicine, a delayed malaria attack may occur within a few months or up to a year.
 Seek care if you are sick with a fever after leaving an area where malaria exists.
 Be sure to tell your health care team where you traveled in order to help decide if you may have malaria.
 The CDC 24-hour hotline number (404) 639-1610 may be used to update you on malaria facts.